gusztavvargadr/workstations/README.md

 **Note** The example in this section creates a workstation with a sample configuration by default, focusing on demonstrating the management of machines in general.
 You will see the details of how to customize it according to your preferences [later][Usage].

-You are now ready to create a workstation with Vagrant.
+You are now ready to create your workstations with Vagrant.

 Clone this repository and navigate to the root directory of the clone using your shell.
 Then, enter the directory of your personal environment to list the available machines: